Blockchain-Powered-eSIM/OpenRSP/README.md

 **These question leads to the birth of first Zero Knowledge Proof(by a different name).**

-### Using ZKP in RSP
+### Modern Cryptography in RSP,

-1. Certificate Authentication without Revealing the Certificate Contents
+1. ZKCX : Certificate Authentication without Revealing the Certificate Contents and ZKProofs for Revocation Checking
-2. ZKP for EID Privacy (_if this is only the motive and system entity's aren't dependent, then just hiding EID using another primitive would be better choice, perhaps_)
+2. XX (ZKP for EID Privacy) (_if this is only the motive and system entity's aren't dependent, then just hiding EID using another primitive will be better choice_) **OT**
-3. ZK SM-DP+ Authentication
+3. XX (ZK SM-DP+ Authentication) (_the sm-dp+ server have all the sensitive information at the end of mutual auth, the data being stored keeps adding on throughout auth, even if you hide half of the data stored, you still have everything much to identify end user) **Tackle with 2PC LPA <-> SM-DP+ and SM-DP+ <-> eUICC**
 4. ZK Secure TLS Communication
-6. ZK Chain of Trust Validation
-6. ZKProofs for Revocation Checking

 ## Directions for advancements in privacy of RSP as a protocol